MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/operations-on-idocs-in-sap.md

 ---
 description: "Learn more about: Operations on IDOCs in SAP"
-title: "Operations on IDOCs in SAP | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Operations on IDOCs in SAP" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "IDOC, operations to receive an"
-  - "IDOCs"
-  - "IDOCs, operations on"
-  - "tRFC server"
-  - "IDOC, operations to send an"
-  - "RFC server"
-ms.assetid: 6abcc646-c7a3-48cf-a09e-01f516dcef97
-caps.latest.revision: 5
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Operations on IDOCs in SAP
 IDOCs are standardized EDI-like documents that SAP supports for asynchronously communicating with SAP and non-SAP systems.
 IDOCs are used for sending and receiving “business” documents such as sales orders, for example, to or from a trading partner’s SAP system or an external program.